This post will make more sense if you’ve read the introduction.

 Homeopathic Rhus Tox!

 Okay, so I know readers on the fence who stuck it out this far will move on at this point, never to return.
 Conventional sunscreen has been proved carcinogenic for all the crazy, unpronounceable ingredients.
 Ironic indeed.
 The latest research has reneged on its old pontification that Sun is evil.
 We need about half an hour a day over at least 20% of our body to produce the Vitamin D hormone that only she supplies.
 Purists forgo sunscreen altogether and keep covered with clothing and hat, but such a measure is often not very feasible in California.
-I scoured the market for two years in search of a natural sunscreen I would not mind on my son and was happy to choose this one by a very conscientious company.
-It’s the blue bottle in the photo.
-Has a mild, pleasant scent, too, without chemical fragrance.
-You have to reapply every half-hour.
+After years of searching, I’ve settled on Thinksport, available in most stores.
+We like the coconut scent and the way it absorbs as much as its effectiveness.

 *Summer 2014 update: Nutribiotic Skin Ointment with 2% grapefruit seed extract is amazing for sunburn.
 I recently got it to keep on standby for skin irritations and injuries.
 A mix of echinacea, goldenseal, calendula extracts with Vitamin C and E. I like the honey that nourishes skin and acts as an antibiotic.